Acceptance (Heroes): Plot

 The episode opens with Tracy Strauss getting ready to meet with Governor Robert Malden to get her job back.
 However, she wonders if it's time for herself to change, and after meeting with Noah Bennet, decides she wants to play a more active role in helping people alongside the governor.
 When she meets with Malden about this, he dismisses it, causing Tracy to excuse herself to the bathroom due to her anger.
 While inside, Tracy seems to lose control of her water powers, though she forms back together when she calms down.
 She then coldly leaves Malden in the restaurant.

-Hiro Nakamura is happy to discover that his sister, Kimiko, and Ando Masahashi are engaged, and agrees to send Kimiko off.
+Hiro Nakamura is happy to discover that his sister, Kimiko, and Ando Masahashi are engaged, and agrees to give away Kimiko.
 Ando is worried, as Hiro may be dead by then.
 Ando urges Hiro to accept his fate and tell Kimiko the truth.
 They are interrupted by a phone call for their "Dial-A-Hero" scheme; a former accountant at their company named Tadashi announces his intent to commit suicide.
 Hiro talks with him, learning he was fired from his job due to an embarrassing incident at a party.
 Hiro travels back in time to prevent Tadashi's mistake, and returns to the moment before the phone call.
 However, he still receives the call, learning that Tadashi had a similar incident at another party.
 After repeated attempts, Hiro returns to Tadashi, telling him they must each accept their fates, and reveals his terminal illness, finally convincing Tadashi to live.
 Hiro decides to tell Kimiko he is dying, but, in conversation, begins to have a headache and seems to freeze time.
 He assures Kimiko he is fine, but vanishes right in front of her.